Igor-Ledok/Sql-Query-Builder/doc/task_breakdown.md

 - **Selecting Join Type:**
   - Add the ability to select the join type (`INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, `FULL JOIN`).

+- **Handling Multiple Tables:**
+  - Allow users to select multiple tables and define relationships.
+  - Display clear messages if tables are unrelated and require manual join conditions.

 - **Generating JOIN Queries:**
   - Update the query generation logic to handle joins between tables.

+---

+## Additional Documentation
+- For client-side scenarios and use cases, refer to the "Handling Multiple Tables in SQL Query Builder" document.